cwmcfeely/cwmcfeely/README.md

 * [Evolution of Shot Selection in the NBA](https://github.com/cwmcfeely/Data-Science-in-Python/blob/master/Assignment1/19204085_ConorMcFeely.ipynb):  A jupyter notebooks to analyse and visualise the progression of shot selection in the NBA

 * [Online CV](https://github.com/cwmcfeely/Portfolio1): Explore my third project, showcasing the skills and technologies utilized.

-## 🤝 Let's Connect
-I'm always open to collaborations and discussions.
-If you have a project idea, want to discuss a particular technology, or just chat about coding, feel free to reach out!
-Connect with me on [LinkedIn](https://www.linkedin.com/in/cwmcfeely/)